ROM updates: 3 easy ways to update your Android custom ROM

 It’s a bit of a hassle to flash updates manually.
 For enterprise users who have dozens or even thousands of devices across various locations, it’s virtually impossible.
 That becomes a significant problem if your devices need an urgent security patch.

 Emteria’s Android version for enterprise use cases is a hardened, highly customizable foundation for great products.
-When opting for this Android version, you receive regular Android security and version updates delivered through a robust and reliable OTA infrastructure.
+When opting for this Android version, you receive regular Android security and version updates delivered through a robust and reliable OTA firmware update infrastructure.
 No need to fumble around and risk bricking your Android devices with manual updates.

 Emteria also offers a free version for personal use.